Headings

 Headings to Bypass Blocks of Content

-Bypass blocks: Screen readers allow users to navigate by headings, so headings are an effective way to bypass blocks of content, as required by WCAG 2.4.1.
+Bypass Blocks: Screen readers allow users to navigate by headings, so headings are an effective way to bypass blocks of content, as required by WCAG 2.4.1.

 Note: Headings are not absolutely required by WCAG to pass 2.4.1, but are highly recommended, along with landmarks and skip links.